Tanner253/DinoCMS-3.0-NOTViable/README.md

 ---------------------------------
 ## Web Application
-Stores data for each dino that is available in the game
+Stores data for each dino that is available in the game - making it available to the players.

 ---------------------------------